How Long Does Gardening Take to Pay Itself Off? It Varies

 We thought we'd take a look at a cost-benefit analysis for all things gardening to see what the math says.
 But in this one, we have to look at two kinds of gardening outright- container gardening and in-ground gardening.
 The math for each is quite different!

 Note: This evaluation considers gardening to be for more conventional items like tomatoes, peppers, lettuces, beans, and more.
-Perennial plants, like fruit bushes and trees, are not included in this discussion as, assuming they survive to production age, their payback period typically is the first year or two of a full harvest (generally 3-8 years) as maintenance costs can be quite low.
+Perennial plants, like berry bushes and citrus trees, are not included in this discussion as, assuming they survive to production age, their payback period typically is the first year or two of a full harvest (generally 3-8 years) as maintenance costs can be quite low.
 As such, they are excluded from this evaluation.

 Read more